Pujara will be nothing short of an asset to ODI team: K Srikanth

-Former chief of selectors Srikkanth confident that Saurashtra batsman can perform Dravid-like role
+Former chief of selectors Kris Srikkanth is confident that Saurashtra batsman Cheteshwar Pujara can perform a role like Rahul Dravid in the Indian cricket team

 Is it a crime to be exceptional at one form of an art that you are considered a misfit for the other forms?
 Cheteshwar Pujara might be pardoned if he were to think so.
 Pujara, along with Virat Kohli are two soldiers of the new battalion of Indian players who have faced up to every challenge that has been thrown at them and come out on top with their credibility enhanced on most occasions.